SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Representing super

-We would like to explain you where the `superClassOfClassDefiningTheMethod` variable comes from.
+We would like to explain to you where the `superClassOfClassDefiningTheMethod` variable comes from.
 When we compare the primitive `send:withArguments:`, for super sends we added a third parameter to the primitive and we called it `super:withArguments:from:`.

 This extra parameter corresponds to the superclass of class in which the method is defined.
 This argument should always have the same name, i.e.,  `superClassOfClassDefiningTheMethod`.
 This variable will be bound when the method is added in the method dictionary of an objClass.

 If you want to understand how we bind the variable, here is the explanation:
 In fact, a method is not only a block but it needs to know the class that defines it or its superclass.
-We added such information using currification. \(a currification is the transformation of a function with n arguments into function with less argument but an environment capture: `f(x,y)= (+ x y)` is transformed into a function `f(x)=f(y)(+ x y)` that returns a function of a single argument y and where x is bound to a value and obtain a function generator\).
+We added such information using a currification.
+A currification is the transformation of a function with n arguments into function with less arguments but an environment capture: `f(x,y)= (+ x y)` is transformed into a function `f(x)=f(y)(+ x y)` that returns a function of a single argument y and where x is bound to a value and obtain a function generator.
 For example, `f(2,y)` returns a function `f(y)=(+ 2 y)` that adds its parameter to 2.
-A currification acts as a generator of function where one of the argument of the original function is fixed.
+A currification acts as a generator of function where one of the arguments of the original function is fixed.

-In Pharo we wrap the block representing the method around another block with a single parameter and we bind this parameter with the superclass of the class defining the method.
-When the method is added to the method dictionary, we evaluate the first block with the superclass as parameter as illustrated as follows:
+In Pharo, we wrap the block representing the method around another block with a single parameter and we bind this parameter with the superclass of the class defining the method.
+When the method is added to the method dictionary, we evaluate the first block with the superclass as a parameter as illustrated as follows:

 ```
 method := [ :superClassOfClassDefiningTheMethod |